ebonnecab/bew_contractor/proposal.md

 # Proposal

-I want to create a music library management system that will allow a user to search for information about a particular artist, album, or playlist using the Spotify Web API.
-The application will also have login, logout, and user authentication features.
-It will be useful for learning more about music and being able to keep track of that information.
+I want to create a hospital records management system that will allow a user to login and record information about that patient's visit.
+It will be useful for helping doctors keep track of patient records.

+Library
+    - Models
+        v1
+        - Doctor
+            - Name
+            - Img?
+            - Department
+            - Title
+            - Date of hire
+            - User Name
+            - Password

+        - Patient
+            - Name
+            - Sex
+            - Date of Birth

+        Patient Record
+            - Reason for visit
+            - Name
+            - Date
+            - Prescription
+            - Follow-up Care needed?
+    - Views
+        - List of Patient Records
+        - Detail View Patient Record

+Account
+    - Views
+        - Login
+        - Logout
+        - Signup